A "resource" is anything valuable or cherished.

 DO let him enjoy his meals in peace.
 Give your dog a place to eat that is away from other animals and traffic patterns.

-ADD, DON'T STEAL If he's worried you are going to take his stuff.
+ADD, DON'T STEAL.
+He's worried you are going to take his stuff.
 Don't prove that it's true.
 Your proximity to his bowl should mean MORE and BETTER is coming!

 STEP ONE - when he's finished eating and stepped back from his empty dish, say his name and approach with something awesome.
 Maybe a piece of cheese for dessert.
 Drop it in his bowl.
 Say his name and drop another.
 Stay at this level until you get a head lift and a happy tail wag when you approach.
 No other animals or people should be in the room at the time.
 His only distraction around the bowl is you.
 If he lifts his head, his ears perk, and he wags his tail when you say his name, you are ready for Step 2.